apache/directory-site/source/studio/faqs.md

 Please notice the line break between -vm and the path.

-Studio requires Java 8 or newer.
+Studio requires Java 11 or newer.

-MacOS notes:

-* You need to install the JDK (Java Development Kit), the JRE is not enough!
-* You can find out the Java home directories with `/usr/libexec/java_home -V`, append `/bin/java` to the path
+MacOS note: You can find out the Java home directories with `/usr/libexec/java_home -V`, append `/bin/java` to the path

 ### How to increase the heap memory?